JTermens/MacroFlexEngine/report.md

 !["virus capsid model"](img_results/virus_model.png)
 *Fig. 3: Virus capsid model*

-## Microtubul
+## Microtubule
-Example of protein microtubul.
+Example of protein microtubule.
 The original model obtained is very large(around 670000 atoms) so the chimera software could not handle it.
 The version shown is a segment of the whole complex.
 Similarly to the virus model this large complex is formed from only a few initial dimers.

 !["microtubul model"](img_results/microtubul_model.png)
 *Fig. 3:Fragment of the microtubul model*